ScreamZ/kuzzle-guide/source/includes/user_guide/_06-security.md

 };
 ```

-For each role associated to a profile, we can add some restrictions on which indexes and collections the role is applied.
+A role can be applied globally on the profile, or it can be restricted to a list of indexes or index/collections pairs.

 For example, if we have a "publisher" role which allows to request any action of the `write` controller:
 ```js